Stvnwastaken/Gats.io-Enhancement-Tool/README.md

 - going to add auto upgrade soon
 - fps,ms, bytes counter that can be changed by clicking it
 - constantly updating:) check greasyfork,github, or press tampermonkey extension--> utilites--> check for updates
+- compatible with chrome and tampermonkey as of right now